nafigator/dotfiles/README.md

 # dotfiles

-Yancharuk Alexander .files optimized for personal needs
+My .files optimized for personal needs
 ###### WARNING: There is no guarantee that this will work in your environment

 ## Install